pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 Before you define your `recurringimagevulnerabilityscan` template, you must have the following:

 - A repository created on an OCI compliant container registry that scan results are pushed to
-- A service account that can to push an OCI artifact to the results repository
+- A service account that can push an OCI artifact to the results repository
 - Credentials for any registry the scanner needd to pull images from to scan

 The prerequisites for recurring scan are the same as Scan 2.0.
 For service accounts and credentials,